The Idiot - Book of the Month

 The milkman is thereafter never so much as mentioned.

 Another difficulty in reading this book is the Russian names.
-They are all very long name, and it seems like each character has one or two nicknames which sound absolutely nothing like their given names.
+They are all very long, and it seems like each character has one or two nicknames which sound absolutely nothing like their given names.
 Familiarity with the Russian language would have been beneficial with this.
 (It wasn't until I got into the last 100 or 200 pages that I realized that some Russian surnames work like in Polish, where a if man's surname is Falkowski his wife's surname is Falkowska.)

 Because of the long paragraphs, and the long monologues, it's difficult to read just a page or two now and then, and then to remember what you're reading about when you later on come back to read more.
 Soon after I began reading this book, my life got incredibly busy, often leaving me with insufficient time for long sessions of getting deep into a complex book, so it took me nearly five years to finish this one.